Have you ever felt passionately about something?

 directly from the publisher

 I'm at the Old Strathcona Farmer's Market every Saturday from

 Books can be purchased at the market. $25

 Great News: Edmonton Then and Now has been on the best-seller list for non-fiction off and on the past 11 months in Edmonton.
 Thank-you to everyone who purchased a book.

 David was able to find us exactly what we wanted and even gave us the history and facts about the photos which has come in handy when people ask us questions about them.
 The photos are super clear and amazing quality.
 When we have more wall space to fill, we will definitely be back for more.
 We would recommend David to anyone and everyone!
 Thanks again!"
 Alexandra V. 2019

 "Hockey on the Prairies"

-This is not a painting, but an actual photograph taken around 1952 of a bunch boys playing hockey in small town Alberta.
-That in itself would be hard to imagine, but the photographer had the sense to take this image with the grain elevator behind the the boys.
-On top of that, he had the sense to use Kodachrome colour film A truly once in a lifetime discovery.
+This is not a painting, but an actual photograph taken around 1952 of a group boys playing hockey in small town Alberta.
+That in itself would be hard to imagine, but the photographer had the sense to take this image with the grain elevator behind the boys.
+On top of that, he used Kodachrome colour film A truly once in a lifetime discovery.